ShivaaniAnand/Movie-Recommendation-system-/README.md

 # Movie-Recommendation-system-
-A Movie recommendation system that uses Cosine Similarity to recommend movies to viewers
+A Movie recommendation system that uses KNN and Cosine Similarity to recommend movies to viewers